pietromandracci/gnuplot_manager/README.rst

 .. image:: https://raw.githubusercontent.com/pietromandracci/gnuplot_manager/master/images/plot_label-1.png

-x and y are the position at which the string must be printed, expressed in characters, starting from the lower-left angle (x=1,y=1) of the graph.
+x and y give the position at which the string must be printed, expressed in characters, starting from the lower-left angle (x=1,y=1) of the graph.
 The *erase=True* argument removes all previously printed strings before printing this one.
 If you pass the *erase=True*, but don't pass the